flipacholas/Architecture-of-consoles/articles/super-nintendo.Rmd.md

 A dedicated memory region called **Object Attribute Memory** (OAM) stores a table with references of up to 128 sprites, each with the following properties [@graphics-guidelines]:

-- **Size**: The S-PPU can combine up to 16 tiles into a 4x4 tile quadrant to build a sprite.
+- **Size**: The S-PPU can combine up to 16 tiles into a 4 x 4 tile quadrant to build a sprite.
 - **Tile references**: Specifies the tiles used to draw the sprite.
 - **Screen position**: Only sprites within the visible area will be rendered.
 - **Priority**: Since multiple layers overlap, the graphic with the highest priority will be shown.
 Priority is also determined by the background mode in use.